davelively14/locorum/README.md

 ## v0.3 to do list
 - Persist search results
-  - Load on project/search load
+  - Load on project load
   - Allow user to select older results, sort by date
   - Allow user to clear older results from search/edit menu
   - Display "as of" for each search
 - Check TODOs

 ## v0.4 to do list